Search for more Everyday Power

 So let’s discuss some amazing books for athletes and why they foster exceptional development.

-Best Books for Athletes about Sports and Life
+Inspirational Books for Athletes About Mindset and Life

 Ever heard of myelination?
 Didn’t think so.
 Yet this process has so much to do with how we develop the skills necessary to become an elite athlete or basically to become good at anything at all.
 The Talent Code describes the process by which people become “prodigies” (spoiler alert: it involves thousands upon thousands of hours of correct repetition).
 Daniel Coyle breaks down this complex process into something that is easy to understand.